Add to Current update request

 Don’t create an Agent at all

-Agents should exist only when they must carry when independent information.
+Agents should exist only when they must carry independent information.
 Attribute verbatim agent is functionally identical to most Agents.
-If there is no compelling data which cannot be derived from activity to assert, not creating an Agent is almost always the correct choice.
+If there is no independent compelling data (e.g., that which cannot be derived from activity) to assert, not creating an Agent is almost always the correct choice.

 Avoid Duplicate Agents